meantaraa/The-Dicee-Game/README.md

 # How to Use
 1. Clone the repository: https://github.com/meantaraa/The-Dicee-Game.git
-2. Navigate to the project directory: Open the index.html file in your web browser to view the website.
+2. Open the index.html file in your web browser to view the website.

 # Acknowledgements
 This project is inspired by the drum kit example from Dr. Angela Yu's Web Development Course.